Tools4everBV/HelloID-Conn-SA-Full-AzureAD-Account-De-Activate/README.md

 ### Delegated form task 'azure-ad-account-(de)activate'

+## Getting help
+_If you need help, feel free to ask questions on our [forum](https://forum.helloid.com/forum/helloid-connectors/service-automation/203-helloid-sa-azure-ad-de-activate-user)_

-# HelloID Docs
+## HelloID Docs
 The official HelloID documentation can be found at: https://docs.helloid.com/